Enema: Large volume enemas

-For emptying the entire colon as much as feasible deeper and higher enemas are utilized to reach large sections of the colon.
-The colon dilates and expands when a large volume of liquid is injected into it, and the colon reacts to that sudden expansion with general contractions, peristalsis, propelling its contents toward the rectum.
+For emptying the entire colon as much as feasible deeper and higher enemas are utilized to reach large colon sections.
+The colon dilates and expands when a large volume of liquid is injected into it.
+The colon reacts to that sudden expansion with general contractions, peristalsis, propelling its contents toward the rectum.

-Soapsuds enema is a frequently used synonym for a large volume enema (although soap is not necessary for effectivity).
+Soapsuds enema is a frequently used synonym for a large volume enema (although soap is not necessary for effectiveness).

-For relieving occasional constipation, a large volume enema may be used in a home setting, although for recurring or severe cases of constipation medical care may be required.
+A large volume enema may be used in a home setting to relieve occasional constipation, although medical care may be required for recurring or severe cases of constipation.

 Water-based solutions

-Plain water can be used, simply functioning mechanically to expand the colon, thus prompting evacuation.
+Plain water can be used, functioning mechanically to expand the colon, thus prompting evacuation.

 Normal saline is least irritating to the colon.
 Like plain water, it simply functions mechanically to expand the colon, but having a neutral concentration gradient, it neither draws electrolytes from the body, as happens with plain water, nor draws water into the colon, as occurs with phosphates.
-Thus, a salt water solution can be used when a longer period of retention is desired, such as to soften an impaction.
+Thus, a salt water solution can be used when a longer retention period is desired, such as to soften an impaction.

-Castile soap is commonly added because its irritation of the colon's lining increases the urgency to defecate.
+Castile soap is commonly added because its irritation of the colon's lining increases the defecation urgency.
 However, liquid handsoaps and detergents should not be used.

 Glycerol is a specific bowel mucosa irritant serving to induce peristalsis via a hyperosmotic effect.
 It is used in a dilute solution, e.g., 5%.

+The 2-4-6 Enema: Consists of 2 ounces of glycerin, 4 ounce of Epsom salt, mixed with 6 ounces of water, injected into the rectum, retained for five minutes.
+This small injection will produce several copious movements.

 Other solutions

-Equal parts of milk and molasses heated together to slightly above normal body temperature have been used.
+Equal parts of milk and molasses were heated to slightly above normal body temperature.
 Neither the milk sugars and proteins nor the molasses are absorbed in the lower intestine, thus keeping the water from the enema in the intestine.
 Studies have shown that milk and molasses enemas have a low complication rate when used in the emergency department and are safe and effective with minimal side effects.

-Mineral oil functions as a lubricant and stool softener, but may have side effects including rectal skin irritation and leakage of oil.
+Mineral oil functions as a lubricant and stool softener, but may have side effects including rectal skin irritation and oil leakage.